ExtensionEngine/badggio/README.md

 ### Setup
 - #### Issuer configuration
   Issuer is configured in a `.issuer-rc.json` file.
-Use the `.issuer-rc.json.example` file as a template:
+Use the `.issuer-rc.json.example` file as a template.
-  `cp .issuer-rc.json.example .issuer-rc.json` and enter configuration details.
   List of properties:<br>
   | Name        | Required | Description |
   | :---------- | :------: | :---------- |